 Personal income for self-employed workers (“autónomos”)

 However, the tax system is different from that of workers.
 It is not withheld from the payroll, but from the invoices you send to your suppliers.
+You can learn more about that in our freelance tax article.

 Moreover, the withholding is not applied equally to each self-employed person.
 As a general rule, self-employed workers must apply a 15% income tax, but there are cases where different percentages are applied.
 Let’s see the differences: